equodev/chromium/README.md

 # Chromium for SWT

-This is a SWT widget embedding **Chromium** Browser for Win Mac and Linux.
+This is a SWT widget embedding **Chromium** Browser for Windows, Mac OS and Linux.

 It uses CEF Framework (https://bitbucket.org/chromiumembedded/cef)